 Lindsey Selman was born and raised in Yellowstone County.
 The daughter of a piano teacher, she has been surrounded by music her whole life.
 She began piano lessons at the age of five, and violin lessons at eleven years.
 Her first orchestra experience was the Billings Honor Chamber Orchestra, under the direction of Rebecca Jackman.
 Three years later she joined the Billings Symphony at sixteen, performing with them until leaving the state for college.
 Under the instruction of George Figuaroa and Ty Myers, she earned a BA in music with a focus on violin performance from Heartland Baptist Bible College in Oklahoma City.
 In addition to the Billings Symphony, she has performed with the Las Cruces Symphony, the Juarez Symphony Orchestra, Northwest Civic Orchestra, Rimrock Opera Company, and various recording projects.
 She spent several years deeply involved in church music, performing and conducting workshops in eleven states, Canada, and Russia.
 She has also studied with Diane Fossen, Barbara Kirk, Uri Barnea, Randy Tracy, John Kirk, and Guillermo Quezada.
 Currently, Lindsey plays with the Billings Symphony and various ensembles in the Billings area, and maintains a private studio.

-The daughter of a cellist, Lauren Carr began playing viola in the Billings Public Schools at age 10 under the tutelage of Steve Payne.
-Red Lodge Music Festival.
-She has studied viola with Jenanne Solberg, Uri Barnea, Dr. Michael Jamanis, Dr. Peter Chun, John Kirk, and, most recently, violin with Randy Tracy.
-She studied anthropology and music at Franklin & Marshall College in Lancaster, PA, and went on to teach music theory, ear training, and viola improvisation at Forerunner Music Academy in Kansas City, MO.
+LAUREN CARR began playing viola through the Billings Public Schools at the age 10 and later developed a fondness for chamber music during her teenage years at Red Lodge Music Festival.
+She has studied with Jenanne Solberg, Uri Barnea, Dr. Michael Jamanis, Dr. Peter Chun, John Kirk, and Randy Tracy.
+After earning her BA in anthropology and music at Franklin & Marshall College in Lancaster, PA, she went on to teach music theory, ear training, and viola improvisation at Forerunner Music Academy in Kansas City, MO.
 While in the midwest, Lauren contributed